 The Japanese mask is worn during Shinto ceremonies and during No theater performances.
-It is a Japanese accessory that has been anchored in popular culture for centuries.
+It's a Japanese accessory that has been anchored in popular culture for centuries.
 Traditional Japanese masks are inspired by Asian folklore.

-Know that thanks to the Kimura Kami team you will be able to hide your identity with several types of Japanese masks: hannya mask, Japanese mouth mask, Japanese Kitsune mask, or Japanese Oni mask.
+Know that thanks to the Kimura Kami team you will be able to hide your identity with several types of Japanese masks: hannya mask, Japanese mouse mask, Kitsune mask or Oni Japanese mask (worn by samurai warrior)...

 Why do Japanese people wear mask?